xhroch01/DE2-project/README.md

 <a name="video"></a>

 ## Video
 The video describing our project was made in OpenShot software environment.
-The dialog in this video is made by Vojtěch Hroch.
+The monolog in this video is made by Vojtěch Hroch.

 <a name="references"></a>